Bloxham School: Buildings and facilities

 Bloxham School has grounds which cover approximately 60 acre in the village of Bloxham.
 The Neo-Gothic complex of buildings designed by George Edmund Street, called Main School, dominates the school and the north end of the village.
 It contains two boarding houses, Crake and Wilson, the dining hall, the Masters' Dining Room, the Headmaster's office, the chapel, the 1894 Egerton Library and a number of classrooms.
 Palmer House, built in 1874 in the Neo-Gothic style, is the school hospital.
 Egerton House, on the edge of the school campus, was built in 1876 as the Headmaster's House, and was enlarged in 1886.
 The school's Great Hall was completed in 1937 and was built in the traditional Cotswold style.
 The Victorian-era Wesley Theatre, a former Methodist chapel, is the school theatre.
 The Science Block was built between 1959 and 1966.
 Wilberforce House was built in the late 1960s and Raymond House was opened in 1971 by Margaret Thatcher.
 Recent building developments include the Raymond Technology Centre, the expansion of the Lower School building and the Vallance Library which was opened by Colin Dexter in April 2006.
 New squash courts have also been built next to the Dewey Sports Centre, and the art school has been increased in size.
 The extension to the 1901 music school was completed in the summer of 2007, and officially opened by Aled Jones in November 2008.
-The Lower School is located in a modernised building called The White Lion, a former public house on the edge of the school campus.
+The sixth form is located in a modernised building called The White Lion, a former public house on the edge of the school campus.